IN THE MOUNTAINS OF FIRE

 I’ll skip the wings this time.
 I’ll have enough to handle lifting all that lead.
 Cyran didn’t ask me to survey government soldiers on this trip, so I shall avoid visibility as much as possible.

 Ambrette forces on me a bit of rations that she squirreled away, and I don’t know whether to thank her or punch her.
 She gives me every crumb she has before anyone else can rebuke her, either.
 “You’ll bring back more,” she says.

 Then they all scrape together every last dry fragment of their greenfire into a single pouch for me.
-I accept more gratefully than I should.
+I accept it more gratefully than I should.
 I start to assign watches so that the rest might catch further sleep, but Lufti volunteers to take the whole day shift.
-"I can keep the stars at bay as much as the sun can," he assures me.
+“I can keep the stars at bay as much as the sun can,” he assures me.
 Remembering his insights at Trap Canyon, crazy or no, I let him.

 As ready, now, as I’ll ever be, I run across a flat space, faster, leaping longer, till I take off from the ground completely.
 I feel so weightless without those blamed wings!
 I arc up, up, tilting my head back, till I loop full circle, my braids streaming black behind me, and then dive down upon my cheering sibs in arms, skimming over their upraised fingertips brushing against mine, then zoom forward, rising high, following the running messenger as I glide across the sky.